microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 When users edit documents, those high level semantic operations need to be encoded in a way that supports merges.
 Applications need to be able to easily ensure the invariants they require will be maintained across merged, and (possible with some effort) high fidelity merge resolution should be achievable.

-Ideally the built in merge resolution will be sufficient to ensure the application invariants hold (see "Field Kinds" below), however this won't always be the case.
+While the built in merge resolution will often be sufficient to ensure the application invariants hold (see "Field Kinds" above), this won't always be the case.
-Thus an additional tool is required: "Constraints".
+To cover those instances, an additional tool is required: "Constraints".
-Constraints are used to specify what concurrent edits could cause an unacceptable merge result.
+Constraints are used to specify which concurrent edits could cause an unacceptable merge result.
 The constraints API (status: its not finished yet) allows defining a constraint that is sufficiently conservative, meaning that it will detect all concurrent edits that could possible be an issue, but might include some that would be fine.
 The most basic constraint, that nothing has changed, will detect any concurrent edit, and the application can opt into refining that to allow concurrent edits it knows are safe.
 For example for many transactions, edits to unrelated subtrees are safe, so only constraining the smallest impacted subtree makes sense.